Who is Involved?

 United States Key Organizations

 In the United States, the International Code Council (ICC) and the National Fire Protection Association (NFPA) are the Code Development Organizations (CDOs) who provide processes for public change proposals to the U.S. Model Code.
 FCHEA has several industry and staff members who have been working closely with these organizations to include changes to facilitate the approval of hydrogen and fuel cell installations, including hydrogen fueling stations.
+Most notably is NFPA 2: The Hydrogen Technologies Code, which was first published in 2011 and continues to be improved upon in each code development cycle.
 For more information on the change proposal processes within ICC and NFPA, please feel free to contact us.

 Local and state jurisdictions adopt building and fire codes according to their needs, and may adopt a Model Code in its entirety, or develop modifications.
 There are extensive efforts in the U.S. to identify areas where requirements for hydrogen energy systems may be technically different, and work through the open code development processes to harmonize requirements.